-Parents and practitioners working with young children are often puzzled by some of the children’s actions.
+Parents/carers and practitioners working with young children are often puzzled by some of the children’s actions and play.

-In the home corner at Choochoos we quite often see children, fill up bags, put things into cupboards, dress up, load prams with dolls – the focus is enveloping – exploring ‘inside’ By identifying a child’s schema we can plan his learning in ways that most interest them.
+In our home corner at Choochoos we quite often see children, fill up bags, put things into cupboards, dress up, load prams with dolls, this focus is called ‘enveloping’.
+By identifying a child’s schema we can plan their learning in ways that most interest them.
 Choochoos practitioners will identify children’s schemas while observing them, these will be included and linked within observations on the child in their eyLog learning journey.
 The child’s key person will then plan to support the interest and schema of the child, in their future activities and experiences.

-There are 37 schemas, but the main schemas and schema behaviours we notice most in children at Choochoos are:
+There are 37 schemas, but the main schemas and schema behaviours we notice most in our children at Choochoos are:

-- Trajectories – vertical, horizontal and oblique, throwing, jumping, dropping, a fascination with the beginning and end of lines.
+- Trajectory – vertical, horizontal and oblique, throwing, jumping, dropping, a fascination with the beginning and end of lines.

-- Connecting – a child with a connection schema is interested in joining things together alone or with sticky tape or other items.
+- Connecting – a child with a connecting schema is interested in joining things together alone or with sticky tape or other items.

 - Going through – going through or putting objects through things including tunnels, tubes.

-- On top – Climbing on top of objects and furniture.
-Being the highest
+- On top – climbing on top of objects and furniture.
+Being the highest in the environment.

 - Transporting – a child may move objects or collections of objects from one place to another, perhaps using a pram, bag or truck.